 Route 1: Whittier to Valdez (Southcentral)

-The fishing industry is one of Alaska’s top economic engines, so traveling Prince William Sound during summer in Alaska means a front-row seat to the vessels and people working nets and lines.
+The fishing industry is one of Alaska’s top economic engines, so traveling Prince William Sound during the summer months means a front-row seat to the vessels and people working nets and lines.
 This five-hour trip sails among the placid bays and craggy coves of the sound, with the stunning Chugach National Forest as a backdrop.
 Popular because of its sail-drive connection via the Richardson and Glenn Highways between Anchorage, Whittier and Fairbanks, this a wonderful route for those looking for a round-trip journey.
 Watch for fishing boats, kayakers camping on the shoreline and "bergy bits" from the massive Columbia Glacier as you get closer to Valdez, then stay overnight in town before hitting the road north or west.

-Once you arrive in Valdez, make sure to stop at the Valdez Museum for a dive into area history, including events like a 9.2 earthquake in 1964 and the Exxon Valdez oil spill in 1989.
+Once you arrive in Valdez, make sure to stop at the Valdez Museum for a dive into the area's history, including events like a 9.2 earthquake in 1964 and the Exxon Valdez oil spill in 1989.
 Old Town Valdez is the former downtown district prior to the 1964 quake, when a tsunami destroyed nearly every building and the entire community relocated to its current site.

 A few miles out of town, Solomon Gulch Hatchery is a great place to watch sea lions and the occasional brown or black bear fishing for pink salmon returning to the hatchery.
 A glacier and wildlife cruise departing from the Valdez harbor can provide up-close views of these rivers of ice and whales cavorting in Prince William Sound.